-- Allows the surgeon to customize the flap to each individual patient.
+- It allows the surgeon to customize the corneal flap to each individual patient.

-- It is computer controlled, allowing for more consistency.
+- It is computer controlled, delivering micron-level accuracy and improved safety.

-- Allows the surgeon to treat a wider range of prescriptions because the depth of the flap can be customized.
+- It allows the surgeon to treat a wider range of prescriptions because the depth of the flap can be customized.